Vegans, and proud

 October 1, 2010 – World Vegetarian Day

-The vegetarian avant-garde community counts already hundreds of millions of members right across the globe, from Austria to Iran, from Israel to Nepal and from New Zealand to Zambia.
+The vegans avant-garde community counts already hundreds of millions of members right across the globe, from Austria to Iran, from Israel to Nepal and from New Zealand to Zambia.
 Even though the motives for their compassionate, healthy and environmental friendly lifestyles vary considerably, they all have one thing in common: shielding humans, animals and nature from harm.

 - Demonstrate solidarity with starving people